Washington State Route 112: Route description

 SR 112 begins at the eastern boundary of the Makah Indian Reservation near the mouth of the Sail River.
 The highway continues west as Bayview Avenue to Neah Bay and Cape Flattery, the northwesternmost point in the contiguous United States.
 SR 112 travels southeast along the Strait of Juan de Fuca, following a meandering path along the forested foothills of the Northwest Olympic Mountains and crossing several creeks and streams.
 It also passes a number of resorts and inns, as well as public parks and scenic viewpoints looking across the strait at Vancouver Island.
 After crossing over the Hoko River near Hoko River State Park, the highway moves further inland before reaching the town of Sekiu and its nearby airport.
 SR 112 moves back onto the coast and turns south at Clallam Bay, passing through the town and following the Clallam River through a valley leading inland from the coast.

 The highway leaves the Clallam River and reaches the foothills of Burnt Mountain at a junction with SR 113, which travels south to US 101 at Sappho.
 SR 112 turns east to follow the Pysht River through another valley that leads towards the strait, rejoining the coast at Pysht near Pillar Point.
 The highway continues southeast along the coastal bluffs, making hairpin turns to cross several creeks as they empty into the strait.
-After passing Twin Beach, SR 112 moves further inland and follows a former railroad grade the passes through a rural plain with several communities, including Disque, Joyce, and Ramapo near the Salt Creek Recreation Area.
+After passing Twin Beach, SR 112 moves further inland and follows a former railroad grade that passes through a rural plain with several communities, including Disque, Joyce, and Ramapo near the Salt Creek Recreation Area.
 SR 112 passes near the Lower Elwha Indian Reservation and then turns south to cross the Elwha River gorge on a 564 ft deck arch bridge.
 An interpretive center was built near the bridge in 2016 as part of the Elwha River dam removal and restoration project.
 The highway ends after the bridge at an intersection with US 101 west of Port Angeles and William R. Fairchild International Airport.